supervisely/docs/neural-networks/model-evaluation-benchmark/object-detection.md

 ### Confidence Profile at Different IoU thresholds

 This is an extended version of the confidence profile used for validation confidence scores at different IoU thresholds.
-In COCO evaluation you can pick various IoU thresholds above which a prediction will be considered correct.
-Aforementioned F1-optimal confidence threshold is derived with IoU threshold set to 0.5 (default in COCO).
-In this chart, you can view F1 profiles for different IoU thresholds (from 0.5 to 0.95).
+In COCO evaluation you can set an IoU threshold above which a prediction will be considered correct.
+The above F1-optimal confidence threshold is derived with IoU threshold set to 0.5 (default in COCO), while in this chart, you can derive various F1-optimal thresholds depending on IoU threshold defined for evaluation.
+The IoU thresholds are ranging from 0.5 to 0.95.

+**What is IoU threshold:** The IoU threshold is a predefined value (set to 0.5 in many benchmarks) that determines the minimum acceptable IoU score for a predicted bounding box to be considered a correct prediction.
+When the IoU of a predicted box and actual box is higher than this IoU threshold, the prediction is considered correct.

 ### Confidence Distribution